A riding adventure turns into a full-fledged affair.

-A Hint of Nostalgia
+A Hint of Nostalgia on Horseback

 It almost feels like old times.
 Staci and I rode together as kids.
 She was the fearless rider who I followed around on one of her horses when we were in middle and high school.
 In those days, we almost always rode bareback in halters and wore bathing suits, our feet bare.
 Staci always led as we tore around the fields, jumping anything in our path, falling off a lot and exploring patches of bursting, overripe mulberry bushes that stained our bare legs purple.

 Over the years, Staci and I lost touch, but later reconnected through Facebook.
 She lives in D.C. (like I do), but keeps her four horses 90 minutes away on the other side of the Blue Ridge Mountains.
 My horse, in contrast, boards at a farm about 15 miles outside of D.C.
 It’s a beautiful, grassy farm nestled into wooded parkland at the edge of suburban sprawl.
 It’s easy to get to, but we often share the nearby trails with jogging strollers, mountain bikes and dog-walkers.
 Neighbors with minivans full of eager children often pull into the farm to see the horses.
 There are good trails in the area, but the best of them require trailering.

 Driving 90 minutes one way to go riding seemed impractical to me, until I came home from a trip last fall.
 I traveled 3,000 miles to ride through the chilled and wild Alaskan backcountry.
 I came home inspired to ride more adventurously.